jfdelaquis/latex/README.md

 # texmf

 This repository is for any custom LaTeX class files or packages.
 Repository should be added to `texmf-local/tex/latex`.
-Depending on the system, `texmf-local` can be found
+Depending on the system, `texmf-local` can typically be found in
-Linux: ~/texmf\
+* Linux: `~/texmf`
-Mac: /usr/local/texlive/texmf-local/tex/latex\
+* Mac: `/usr/local/texlive/texmf-local/tex/latex`
-Windows: /c/textlive/texmf-local
+* Windows: `/c/textlive/texmf-local`

 After changing or adding any files to the directory, you need to rebuild the LaTeX tree by running `texhash` in the command line.
-It is a good idea to run the command after updating the repository if unsure.
+It is a good idea to run the command after updating the repository.
+The repository should be cloned directly in

 ## teaching
 This is a folder containing class files and related files when writing exams or class notes.
 The class files are essentially a preamble in order to keep the actual exam files at a minimum and to retain consistency in the document layout.